tmux-plugins/tmux-cpu/README.md

     # in .tmux.conf
     set -g status-right "CPU: #{cpu_icon} #{cpu_percentage} | %a %h-%d %H:%M "

+### Optional requirement (Linux, BSD, OSX)

+`iostat` is the best way to get an accurate cpu percentage

+A fallback is included using `ps -aux` but could be inaccurate.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: